-What would happen if a popular quarterback only got three hours of sleep the night before the Big Game?
-What if he only slept for four hours every night for a week before the Big Game?
+What would happen if a quarterback only got three hours of sleep the night before a game?
+What if he only slept for four hours every night for a week before a game?
 What if it had been months since he’d gotten a good night’s rest?
 One thing’s for sure, there would be a lot of angry football fans.

-You’ve had it drilled into your head since you were a child—getting the proper amount of sleep each night is crucial for your health.
+You’ve had it drilled into your head since you were a child—getting the proper amount of sleep each night is crucial for your fitness.
 Of course, the proper amount of sleep can vary from person to person.
 In the case of our football friend, his training schedule is so rigorous and his football practices so intense that he likely needs more sleep than the average person to be able to function properly.
 And imagine how easy all that sounds compared to being a parent.

 Sleep deprivation has some scary side effects that can affect your overall health and your ability to perform normal daily functions like driving, operating heavy machinery, or even keeping track of your responsibilities.
 A lack of sleep can cause slow reaction times, inhibiting your ability to make fast-paced decisions, which can be highly dangerous, and not to mention, can make you look bad at work.
 If you seem to be less coordinated than normal, since you’ve been known to unexpectedly drop your phone or run into doors, you can blame that on the sleep deprivation as well.